All Episodes

 And the Republicans were firing today.

-Would you not agree, Snerdling?
+Would you not agree, certainly?

-The Republicans were both barrels claimed.
+The Republicans were both barrels.

-Uh we all had emails from Ms. Lerner last fall, in which she recited that she had a hard drive crash back in 2009, they only told her last week.
+We all had emails from Ms. Lerner last fall in which she recited that she had a hard drive crash.

-February, March, April, you didn't know if any information was lost.
+Anyway, so Brady here is saying, wait a minute, February, March, April, you didn't know if any information was lost?

-You heard from her that her hard drive crashed, but you didn't know if any information was lost, and you didn't seem to care that any information might be lost, even if you've been told that her hard drive crashed a couple years prior.
+You heard from her that her hard drive crashed, but you didn't know if any information was lost, and you didn't seem to care that any information might be lost, even after you've been told that her hard drive crashed a couple years prior.

-And that's what Brady was saying.
+And that's what Brady would say.

 Your agency had already in April communicated with Treasury Department about the problem.

-And the letter we have from Treasury says, quote, we agreed with the IRS, it should inform Congress as soon as possible.
+And the letter we have from Treasury says, quote, we agreed with the IRS it should inform Congress as soon as possible.

 That's the letter today that exactly disputes what you just told us under oath.

-And he says, this is the most because the letter says, Oh, yeah, we knew we should have passed it on.
+And he says, this is the most, because the letter says, oh, yeah, we knew we should have passed it on.

-He just said, No, we didn't find out about it until way after.
+He just said, no, we didn't find out about it until way after.

 Most corrupt, deceitful IRS in history, which caused John Lewis, Democrat Georgia, to wake up.